Pandemic year pushes soft skills to the top of the bestseller book lists to bring in a successful 2021

 The Motive by Patrick Lencioni

-Bestselling author of The Five Dysfunctions of a Team and presenter of 2021 event Patrick Lencioni - The 4 Pillars of High-Performance Cultures looks at how your motivation for being a leader can make you or break you.
+Bestselling author of The Five Dysfunctions of a Team and presenter of our April 2021 virtual event Patrick Lencioni - The 4 Pillars of High-Performance Cultures looks at how your motivation for being a leader can make you or break you.

 Lesson: Leaders who shirk hard conversations may be motivated to be the boss for all the wrong reasons.
 Difficult conversations are part and parcel of good leadership.